5l1v3r1/learning_for_oscp/basics/SMTP/smtp_user_enumeration.md

 `nmap --script smtp-enum-users.nse 172.16.212.133`

 ## Conclusion
 SMTP is a common service that can be found in every network.
-Administrators need to properly configured the mail servers by disallowing the execution
+Administrators need to properly configured the mail servers by disallowing the execution of the commands EXPN, VRFY, and RCPT in order to avoid this leakage.
+From the other side penestration testers can use the usernames that have been obtained from this enumeration to to conduct further attacks on other systems.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NTY2NDcwNDEsMTY5OTY3MTc3NywyMD
+eyJoaXN0b3J5IjpbMTAwOTYyODc5MSwxNjk5NjcxNzc3LDIwMT
-E0MjEwOTAzXX0=
+QyMTA5MDNdfQ==
 -->